My Top 5 Video Game Consoles

 Video Games.
 I grew up at the start of home video game consoles.
 I started with playing the Atari 2600 with my brothers.
 Then we got a Nintendo Entertainment System (NES) and ever since then I was absolutely hooked.
 I have owned or someone in my house has owned almost every major console since that time.
 One of my favorite things right now is playing video games with my kids.
-Here are my Top 5 list of all time consoles.
+Here is my Top 5 list of all-time consoles.

 #5 Playstation 2